Scaling and root planing can treat early to moderate gum disease

 When we think of keeping a healthy mouth, we usually think of brushing our teeth to keep them white.
 White teeth = healthy mouth, right?
 Not so fast.
 Tooth whiteness isn’t the only sign of health, and teeth aren’t the only part of our oral hygiene we need to think about.

 What we often neglect to consider is our gum tissue.
 It is important to maintain like our teeth.
 And while our gums may not be quite as visible as our teeth, keeping them both clean and healthy will ensure a mouth free of gum disease.
 Generally, the beginning stages of gum disease can be taken care of with a good cleaning at the dentist.
-But if you have chronic gingivitis or periodontitis (gum disease that is further along than gingivitis), come see our Westchester Periodontists.
+But if you have chronic gingivitis or periodontitis (gum disease that is further along than gingivitis), come see one of our Periodontists.
 Our doctors provide some of the best gum disease treatment in Westchester County, and we’re happy to go over the information with you.

 Dental scaling is a technique used by our skilled periodontists.
 They use a metal instrument that scrapes the plaque off the tooth above and below the gum line.
 Some periodontists may use an ultrasonic instrument that vibrates the plaque off of tooth using sonic vibrations.
 Once we remove all the plaque and tartar from your teeth, we can begin to do some root planing.
 This is where the surface of the root of the tooth is smoothed out to eliminate infection development.
 A smooth surface keeps the tartar, plaque, and bacteria from adhering to the root’s surface.
 It also allows the gums to reattach themselves to the teeth, protecting you from advanced gum disease.